 Richard Hendricks currently serves on the Board of Directors for the FBI National Academy Associates Utah Chapter and has served as President of that organization.
 He also served two terms as President of the Utah Chiefs of Police Association.
 Richard has served with the Western Community Policing Institute as a Team Leader and presenter for 2 years.

-Ashley currently serves as Administrative Assistant for the Western Community Policing Institute (WCPI), a nationally recognized community policing and homeland security training institute.
-As Administrative Assistant, Ashley assists in developing and coordinating community-based homeland security and community policing trainings, nationwide.
+Ashley currently serves as Office Manager for the Western Community Policing Institute (WCPI), a nationally recognized community policing and homeland security training institute.
+As Office Manager, Ashley assists in developing and coordinating community-based homeland security and community policing trainings, nationwide.

 Ashley is a graduate of Western Oregon University with a Bachelor’s degree in Criminal Justice.
 To meet the challenges of her position, Ashley has completed several FEMA training courses including Leadership and Influence, Decision Making & Problem Solving, Developing and Managing Volunteers, and Effective Communication.